Skip to main content

 Hormonal contraception

-Hormonal contraception includes methods such as the contraceptive pill, patch, vaginal ring and hormonal IUD.
-These methods work by releasing hormones that prevent ovulation and therefore pregnancy.
-They are very effective when used correctly, but can have side effects such as mood swings, weight gain and decreased libido.
+Hormonal contraception includes methods such as birth control pills, patches, vaginal rings, and hormonal IUDs.
+These methods work by releasing hormones that prevent ovulation and thus pregnancy.
+They are very effective when used correctly but can have side effects such as mood swings, weight gain, and decreased libido.

 Non-hormonal contraception

-Non-hormonal contraception includes methods such as the copper IUD, condoms and diaphragms.
-These methods do not contain hormones and work primarily by preventing sperm from reaching an egg.
+Non-hormonal contraception includes methods such as copper IUDs, condoms, and diaphragms.
+These methods do not contain hormones and primarily work by preventing sperm from reaching an egg.
 They can be a good choice for women who want to avoid hormonal side effects.

 Emergency contraception

-Emergency contraception is a backup method for preventing pregnancy after unprotected intercourse.
-There are two types: emergency contraceptive pills and the copper IUD.
+Emergency contraception is a backup method for preventing pregnancy after unprotected sex.
+There are two types: emergency contraceptive pills and copper IUDs.
 The pills should be taken as soon as possible after intercourse, while the copper IUD can be inserted up to five days later.

 Side effects and risks:

 As with all medical treatments, there are risks and side effects associated with contraception.
-It's important to consult a doctor to find out which method is best for you and understand the potential side effects.
+It is important to consult a doctor to find out which method is best for you and to understand the potential side effects.

 Personal decision